ankitbhatia87/ankitbhatia87/README.md

 - 👋 Hi, I’m Ankit Bhatia
 - 👀 I’m interested in Fullstack Development
 - 🌱 I’m currently learning React and Typescript with NextJs
-- 💞️ I’m looking to collaborate on any project which is currently or in future going to be developed in react js
+- 💞️ I’m looking to collaborate on any project which is currently or in future going to be developed in react js and related technologies.
 - 📫 How to reach me: ankit.bhatia87@gmail.com

 <!---